Copyright © Pierre Albou 2024.

 SmartInstaller (written by me in C#) is a CLR based application targeting .NET 4.6.2 (in order to not require any installation to run in Windows 10* and later).

-SmartInstaller checks for the availability of the C runtime libraries required by the programs and tries and downloads them from Microsoft's web site and then tries and installs them (which will fail if you don't have administrative privileges on the target computer but won't crash the installation; you may also cancel the runtime libraries installation without cancelling the installation of CleanStartMenu).
-SmartInstaller also installs the necessary MFC1 library (side by side install in case of an unprivileged install of CleanStartMenu).
+SmartInstaller checks for the availability of the C runtime libraries required by the programs and if necessary tries and downloads them from Microsoft's web site and then tries and installs them (which will fail if you don't have administrative privileges on the target computer but won't crash the installation; you may also cancel the runtime libraries installation without cancelling the installation of CleanStartMenu).
 Note that uninstalling CleanStartMenu does not remove the runtime libraries.

 Depending on whether it is run with administrative privileges (run as administrator or started from an administrator account with deactivated UAC) or not, SmartInstaller performs a system-wide or a single-user installation.
-Note that it offers an option for single-user installation when run with administrative privileges.
+It offers an option for single-user installation when run with administrative privileges.
 In the case of single-user installations, program files are copied to the user profile folder.

 The link in the installer window takes you here on this website.